SharpCoder/fuzzyjs/README.md

 ## How do I use this?
 Look at fjs.cpp for a small demonstration, but essentially just include "fjs.h" and then you have access to the JSParser object.
 Instantiate it and call the _parse_ method which takes a char* of code and away you go!
 There are also methods to register c++ functions for use in javascript (per the demo).

+## Testing Framework
+I use the cxxTest Unit Testing framework.
+Since I'm developing on linux, this was my choice as it's pretty easy to get setup.
+I highly recommend it.
+Also, I modified my makefile to have an option that automatically runs the test suite (provided it's installed) which is pretty awesome!
+More info here: http://cxxtest.com/

 ## What is supported?
 The following language features are currently supported (this list will be updated as I add more stuff).